shashikumar04433/DevOps-/SonarQube.md

 * What is SonarQube?

-      SonarQube is a Software tool which it is used to check the quality of the code
+      SonarQube is a Software tool which it helps Devlopers to check the quality of the code,bugs and Vulnerability(Possibility of the attacks)